The-Compiler/cfps/2019-04-24-Europython.md

 - (30 minutes): running nose/unittest/trial/Django suites with pytest.
 Discussing advantages and limitations.
 Exercise with a select existing real-life open source project.
 - (30 minutes): Strategies for a) migrating to pytest b) using “autouse” fixtures in conjunction with XUnit-based setup/tearodwn methods.
 Exercise.
 - (30 minutes): open space for questions and interactively solving pytest/unittest integration problems on real-life problems as time permits.

+## Abstract (short version)

+*Suggested size: < 500 chars*

+FIXME

+## Prerequisites

+*What should attendees be familiar with already, important for intermediate and advanced talks.
+E.g. data visualization basics, data analysis*

+FIXME

+## Additional information for talk reviewers

+*Please add anything you may find useful for the review of your session proposal, e.g. references of where you have held talks, blogs, YouTube channels, books you have written, etc. This information will only be shown for talk review purposes.*

+FIXME